tellor-io/usingtellor/README.md

 Use this package to install the Tellor User Contracts to test the implementation of Tellor in your contracts.

-Once installed this will allow your contracts to inherit the functions from the Tellor UserContract.
+Once installed this will allow your contracts to inherit the functions from the Tellor UserTellor.

 # Quick Start